The Ecstasy of Amy

 Signed and numbered

-Embossed with unique artists stamp - optional
+Embossed with unique artists stamp

 Archival Smooth Rag 300gsm paper